CostlyDev/Costly/doc/build-osx.md

 costlyd/costly-cli binaries are not included in the Costly-Qt.app bundle.

-If you are building `costlyd` or `Dsah Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `costlyd` or `Costly Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: